When you have a staff meeting coming up, what’s the first thing that comes to mind?

 If your team is constantly in fire-drill mode, you’ll never get to strategic discussions.

 Instead, make time for topics that will help you propel your church forward such as:

 - Reviewing metrics to do a health-check on various departments or the church as a whole (financial reports, attendance, volunteer numbers, and community impact, are a few examples)

-- Setting goals that support the vision and challenge your team
+- Setting goals that support the vision of the church and challenge your team.

 - Discussing your efforts to make disciples and equip your congregation for ministry.
 What’s working?
 What isn’t working?
 How can you tell?

 #5 – Don’t create an environment for dishonest discussion.

 “Leaders who don’t listen will eventually be surrounded by people who have nothing to say.”